 Having been to all the major islands, we admit we have our own personal favorite.
 However, please know that each island truly is spectacular and one is most certainly not "better" than another.
 That said, here we'll objectively tell you about the major islands in the Hawaiian chain so you can pick the island that's just right for you.
 And, like us, we’re sure you’ll soon have a favorite.
-Take the handy quiz below and read our companion article, Selecting the Best Hawaiian Island in order to find the best Hawaiian island for you.
-But first, let's review each island and its highlights.
+Take the handy 'Which Island to visit Quiz' below and read our companion article, Selecting the Best Hawaiian Island in order to find the best Hawaiian island for you.
+To get started, let's first review each major island and its highlights.

 Overview of Each Major Island

 The oldest and northernmost island in the Hawaiian Island chain is graced with dramatic, natural beauty.
 Explore the trails of Kokee State Park, see Waimea Canyon- the "Grand Canyon of the Pacific"- or take time to relax in one of the many beautiful gardens of the aptly named 'Garden Isle,' such as Limahuli Garden.